jofraley/Hacking_JavaScript/labs/jsapi/buffer_with_geometry_engine/lab.md

     });
   ```

-5. Lastly we'll wait for the Rail Stops data to load and then calculate and display a buffer.
+5. Lastly we'll wait for the Metro Stops data to load and then calculate and display a buffer.

   ```javascript
     /*** ADD ***/